iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 Are these parts what they say they are?
 This may be a manual process, or an automated one.
 3. **Assemble _in silico_:**
-With your parts and destination vector verified, you will assemble your constructs _in silico_.
+With your parts and plasmid backbone verified, you will assemble your constructs _in silico_.
 This will provide insight into what you will actually build during the Build module, and may uncover any issues.
 4. **Validate your constructs:**
 You will validate that your _in silico_ assembly sequences are correct.